Discrete Laplace and transition operators over non-Archimedean ordered fields: Estimates on eigenvalues

 \section{Estimates on eigenvalues}

-In the classical case of weighted graphs the absolute values of eigenvalues $\alpha_1$ and $\alpha_{n-1}$ (the latest plays role in the case of non-bipartite graphs) determine the rate of convergence of random walk, i.e. the speed of convergence of $\P ^m f, m\in \Bbb N$ (or $\P ^{2m} f$ for bipartite graphs) for $f\in\mathfrak F$ to a function, depending on $f$(see e.g. \cite{Grigoryan}).
-In this Section, we present estimates on these eigenvalues for OF-graphs.
-The main result here is the Cheeger's inequality in its stronger formulation for OF-graphs (Theorem \ref{Theorem::Cheeger}).
+In this Section we present estimates on eigenvalues of Laplace and transition operaror for finite graph $(V,b)$ over non-Archimedean ordered field.
+The results are also known to hold for the field $\Bbb R$ (see e.g. \cite{BauerJost}, \cite{Grigoryan}).
+In the classical case of weighted graphs the absolute values of eigenvalues $\alpha_1$ and $\alpha_{n-1}$ (the latest plays role in the case of non-bipartite graphs) determine the rate of convergence of random walk, i.e. the speed of convergence of $\P ^m f, m\in \Bbb N$ (or $\P ^{2m} f$ for bipartite graphs) for $f\in\mathfrak F$ to a function $\overline f\in \mathfrak F$, depending on $f$ and is related to a mixing time (see e.g. \cite{Grigoryan}, \cite{LPW}).
+In this Section, we present estimates on these eigenvalues for graphs over ordered fields.
+The main result here is the Cheeger's inequality in its stronger formulation for graphs over ordered fields (Theorem \ref{Theorem::Cheeger}).

 By \emph{absolute value of $k\in \K$} we mean the value $|k|\in \K^+\cup\{0\}$ defined as follows